|

 --cipher, -c <cipher-spec>

-when looking for header.
+when looking for the header.

 cryptsetup --help shows the compiled-in defaults.

-If a hash is part of the cipher specification, then it is
+If a hash is part of the cipher specification, then it is used

-hash function, while "plain64" does not and hence none is
+function, while "plain64" does not and hence none is

 specified.

-For XTS mode you can optionally set a key size of 512 bits
+For XTS mode, you can optionally set a key size of 512 bits

 with the -s option.
 Key size for XTS mode is twice that for